Wim Hof breathing method, my review

 How to correctly use the law of hormesis?

-We all have the physiological capacity to deal with extreme stress situations, such as extreme cold (Wim Hof's specialty), all you need to do is to practice your technique.
+We all have the physiological capacity to deal with extreme stress situations, such as extreme cold (Wim Hof's speciality), all you need to do is to practice your technique.

 Wim Hof often speaks of pushing his limits by using the law of hormesis that says that everything that does not kill us makes us stronger.

 In other words, you must voluntarily place yourself in a zone of discomfort (stress), but NEVER exceed your limit, (the red line) at the risk of dying.

-Indeed, you surpass yourself, you achieve personal bests, you exceed your limits, but you die a little more every time you requisition your precious adrenal glands and the energy of the kidneys (adrenaline, bicarbonate, etc.).
+Indeed, you surpass yourself, you achieve personal bests, you exceed your limits, but you die a little more every time you use your precious adrenal glands and the energy of the kidneys (adrenaline, bicarbonate, etc.).

 It is quite possible to push your limits without resorting to adrenaline.

 Becoming a superman without adrenaline is less exciting on the surface, but much more intense internally.

-Thus, you can live in two worlds: you can either decide to perform your life under adrenaline (until the day of your burnout) or decide to live simply in peace and quietness.
+Thus, you can live in two worlds: you can either decide to perform your life using adrenaline (until the day you burnout) or decide to live simply in peace and quietness.

-For comparison, the "rockstars" live an intense life under adrenaline and die before the hour, the "super centenarians" live a calm life without stress or adrenaline and die after the hour.
+For comparison, the "rockstars" live an intense life under adrenaline and die before the hour, the "supercentenarians" live a calm life without stress or adrenaline and die after the hour.